Updated 05-June-2026 β’ Expert Insights β’ 18 min read

 }

-• Plugin Audit: Remove unnecessary plugins that add JavaScript/CSS
+- Plugin Audit: Remove unnecessary plugins that add JavaScript/CSS overhead

-• Database Optimization: Regular cleanup of revisions and spam
+- Database Optimization: Regular cleanup of revisions, spam, and transient data

 Advanced Techniques for 2026